 Anthem

-Anthem's credentialing overview uses the same "licensed independent practitioner" framing as UHC and names the practitioner types it credentials: physicians, podiatrists, chiropractors, psychologists, social workers, nurse practitioners, certified nurse midwives, physician assistants, therapists, genetic counselors, audiologists, acupuncturists, and registered dietitians.
+Anthem's March 2026 credentialing overview uses the same "licensed independent practitioner" framing as UHC and names practitioner types it credentials, including physicians, podiatrists, chiropractors, optometrists, dentists/oral surgeons, psychologists, social workers, behavioral health specialists, medical therapists, genetic counselors, audiologists, acupuncturists, nurse practitioners, certified nurse midwives, physician assistants where required locally, and registered dietitians.

 Lactation consultants are not named in that summary.